djay/covidthailand/README.md

    - Pos Private
    - % Detection Public (raw figure Pos Public was derived from)
    - % Detection Private (raw figure Pos Private was derived from)
+   - Pos XLS: Public tests positive results (includes corrected dataless data)
+   - Tests XLS: Public tests conducted (includes corrected dataless data)
 - Notes:
   - Uses case history graphs from latest PPTX
   - data seems to exclude private tests and non-PCR tests (likely used in some proactive testing)
   - Public data matches the XLS file contained in the same shared folder marked as raw testing data.
+  - The Test XLS data includes a number tests and results for which the date is unknown.
+This has been redistributed into the Pos XLS and Tests XLS numbers.
+Other than this it should be the same numbers as Pos Public and Tests Public.

 # Combined